JOINT APPRENTICESHIP TRAINING COMMITTEE

-When you have complied with the above requirements, you must choose the classification that you want to turn out as, Plumber or Pipefitter.
-Classification depends on the amount of experience that he/she has had during their five (5) years of Apprenticeship.
 A completion letter will be sent to the apprentice and a copy forwarded to Local Union #412.
 The apprentice must pay the remainder of the initiation fee to Local Union #412 and pay account balance in full at the Training Center to become a Journeyperson.

 Probationary apprentices do not have the right to appeal.

 “Correspondence Status” may be granted by the Training Coordinator on a case-by-case basis to accommodate shift work when requested by employers on a temporary basis only.
 All lessons must be completed and turned in at the monthly correspondence class according to the curriculum/calendar.

 There are two types of Correspondence Status (CS):

 - Employed – To request CS a letter must be sent to this office on company letter head stating the location and length of time that you will be on correspondence.

 - Unemployed – To request CS a letter must be sent to this office with a copy of your termination slip along with a permanent address.
 Also, you must state the reason why you cannot attend an area school.